 I’m an award-winning journalist and prize-winning essayist.
-My first novel is scheduled for publication in 2019.
+My first novel, The Talking Drum, is forthcoming from Inanna Publications in May 2020.
 I grew up in Bridgeport, Connecticut, spent many years at my career in print and broadcast journalism and finally ended up in the Boston, Massachusetts area.
 For the past 16 years or so I’ve gotten short stories and essays published in literary journals and small publications.
 Through my